vidhip16/vidhip16/README.md

 Happy coding! ✨

-### 🌍 Location:
-Based in Toronto, Canada
+### 🌍 Based in Toronto, Canada

-### 🧠 Currently learning:
+### 🧠 Currently learning Python and C
-Python, C

-### 🤝 I'm open to collaborating on:
-Web projects, front-end development, and open-source contributions.
+### 🤝 I'm open to collaborating on web projects, front-end development, and open-source contributions.

 ### Skills:
 - HTML